cardinal9999/Pekin/tutorial.md

 ## 3. Tags
 Tags are code surrounded by square brackets `[]`.

-The code is a mixture of other templating engines' tags like Underscore, Jinja, Squirrelly, Mustache, and Handlebars.
+The code is a mixture of other templating engines' tags like Underscore, Nunjucks, Jinja, Squirrelly, Mustache, and Handlebars.

-The reason why Pekin uses curly brackets is because JavaScript has at least 30% more curly brackets than square brackets.
+Pekin does not use curly brackets because JavaScript has more curly brackets than square brackets.

 Here is an example:
 ```py